JackLot/twitter-movie-sentiment/classification/README.md

 108	3	hard time	1
 ...
 ```
+note: All training/testing data can be found at [datasets/rt/](datasets/rt/)

 ## Data Wrangling

-Using Python scripts we had to reformat the data from Kaggle into files readable by Vowpal Wabbit and MetaMind.
+Using Python scripts we had to reformat the data from Kaggle into files readable by MetaMind.

 #### MetaMind formatting